-Snowdrops (Galanthus) are a member of the Amaryllis plant family (Amaryllidacede), which also includes daffodils (Narcissus), Agapanthus, onions and chives (Allium).
+Snowdrops (Galanthus) are a member of the Amaryllis family, which includes daffodils (Narcissus), Agapanthus, onions and chives (Allium).

 Around a couple of the beds – and there are thousands of snowdrops in bloom at the Botanic Garden at the moment – are explanations and stories about snowdrops.
 One notice mentions that the stories are taken from A Monograph of Cultivated Galanthus (published by Bishop, Davis & Grimshaw in 2001).
 And the rest of this post is taken from highlights in the display notices, including how snowdrops beat icy weather.